 ESG

+Allow Compliance to indicate any portfolios that are excluded from the restriction by selecting one or many model portfolios from a drop down list.

+Where the excluded portfolios field is left blank, the system must apply the restriction to all portfolios.

 Allow Compliance to indicate whether the restriction should be inherited by subsidiaries of the restricted issuer.

 Where the user indicates N, the restriction is not inherited by issuers marked as a child of the restricted issuer